akb825/DeepSea/modules/Geometry/README.md

 # Geometry

 DeepSea Geometry contains simple geometry classes and routines.
-The geometry types provided here are oriented for what is typically used for applications such as frustum culling.
+The geometry types provided here are oriented for what is typically used for applications such as frustum culling or geometry production.

 The geometry types provided are: